There’s Nothing Friendly About Chargeback Fraud!

 A growing body of statistics back up the idea that chargeback fraud is a problem.
 So why isn't something being done to stop this epidemic?
 There are five key reasons why buyers continue to get away with fraudulent chargebacks:

-Misunderstandings like this represent the majority of chargebacks.
-They are not indicative of malicious intent.
-The good news is that you can avoid many of these chargebacks with simple adjustments to policy and procedures.
-We recommend:
+You can avoid many of these chargebacks with simple adjustments to policy and procedures.
+We recommend that you:

 Get Help in the Fight Against Chargeback Fraud

 Chargebacks911® can help you develop and implement a comprehensive fraud prevention strategy.
 With over a decade of success in the chargebacks and payments space, we’re uniquely placed to help you manage chargeback fraud and eliminate long-term risk.
-Learn how much you could be saving today.
+Contact us to learn how much you could be saving today.